jonathanrao99/Indian-airline-tweet-sentiment-analysis/README.md

 **Analyze airline sentiment like a pro! 🚀**

-*Real-time sentiment analysis dashboard for Indian airline tweets with style*
+*Sentiment analysis dashboard for Indian airline tweets with style*

 </div>